-Sir, he is rash and very sudden in choler, and haply may strike at you: provoke him, that he may; for even out of that will I cause these of Cyprus to mutiny; whose qualification shall come into no true taste again but by the displanting of Cassio.
-So shall you have a shorter journey to your desires by the means I shall then have to prefer them; and the impediment most profitably removed, without the which there were no expectation of our prosperity.
+lago.- Sir, he is rash and very sudden in choler, and haply may strike at you.
+Provoke him, that he may; for even out of that will I cause these of Cyprus to mutiny, whose qualification shall come into no true taste again but by the displanting of Cassio.
+So shall you have a shorter journey to your desires by the means I shall then have to prefer them, and the impediment most profitably removed, without the which there were no expectation of our prosperity.

-I will do this, if I can bring it to any opportunity.
+Roderigo.- I will do this, if I can bring it to any opportunity.

-I warrant thee.
-Meet me by and by at the citadel: I must fetch his necessaries ashore.
+lago.- I warrant thee.
+Meet me by and by at the citadel.
+I must fetch his necessaries ashore.
 Farewell.

-Adieu.
+Roderigo.- Adieu.

-That Cassio loves her, I do well believe it;

-That she loves him, 'tis apt and of great credit:

-The Moor, howbeit that I endure him not,

-Is of a constant, loving, noble nature,

-And I dare think he'll prove to Desdemona

-A most dear husband.
-Now, I do love her too;

-Not out of absolute lust, though peradventure

-I stand accountant for as great a sin,

-But partly led to diet my revenge,

-For that I do suspect the lusty Moor

-Hath leap'd into my seat; the thought whereof

-Doth, like a poisonous mineral, gnaw my inwards;

-And nothing can or shall content my soul

-Till I am even'd with him, wife for wife,

-Or failing so, yet that I put the Moor

-At least into a jealousy so strong

-That judgment cannot cure.
-Which thing to do,

-If this poor trash of Venice, whom I trash

-For his quick hunting, stand the putting on,

-I'll have our Michael Cassio on the hip,

-Abuse him to the Moor in the rank garb-For I fear Cassio with my night-cap too-Make the Moor thank me, love me and reward me.

-For making him egregiously an ass

-And practising upon his peace and quiet

-Even to madness.
-'Tis here, but yet confused:

-Knavery's plain face is never seen tin used.

-SCENE II.
+lago.- That Cassio loves her, I do well believe it; that she loves him, 'tis apt and of great credit.
+The Moor, howbeit that I endure him not, Is of a constant, loving, noble nature, and I dare think he'll prove to Desdemona a most dear husband.
+Now, I do love her too, Not out of absolute lust, though peradventure I stand accountant for as great a sin, but partly led to diet my revenge, for that I do suspect the lusty Moor Hath leap'd into my seat; the thought whereof Doth like a poisonous mineral gnaw my inwards, and nothing can or shall content my soul Till I am even'd with him, wife for wife.
+Or failing so, yet that I put the Moor at least into a jealousy so strong that judgement cannot cure.
+Which thing to do, If this poor trash of Venice, whom I trace for his quick hunting, stand the putting on, I'll have our Michael Cassio on the hip, abuse him to the Moor in the rank garb (For I fear Cassio with my nightcap too), make the Moor thank me, love me, and reward me for making him egregiously an ass and practicing upon his peace and quiet even to madness.
+'Tis here, but yet confused: Knavery's plain face is never seen till used.

 A street.

-Enter a Herald with a proclamation; People following
+(Enter a Herald with a proclamation; people following).